 First established by William Chambers in 1858, the Chambers family has been making wine at Rosewood for over six generations.

-The first thing you notice on arriving is the impressive array of bottles on the tasting bar, with more than 30 different wines, including many lesser-known wines such as Muscadelle, Blue Imperial and Chasselas in the line up.
-Look out for a particularly interesting variety called Gouais which is a parent plant of Chardonnay.
+The first thing you notice on arriving is the impressive array of bottles on the tasting bar, with more than 30 different wines, including many lesser-known wines such as Muscadelle, Blue Imperial and Roussanne in the line up.
+Look out for a particularly interesting and rare variety called Gouais, a parent plant of Chardonnay, Riesling and as up more recently discovered, up to 80 different varieties.

-Rosewood's gnarled old low-yielding vines, many of which are more than 100 years old, yield fruit brimming with highly concentrated flavours for their world renowned Muscat, Tokay and Port styles.
+Rosewood's gnarled old low-yielding vines, many of which are more than 100 years old, yield fruit brimming with highly concentrated flavours for their world renowned wine styles.

 This small winery is truly a treasure trove and not to be missed.